rippsam/Bug-Tickets/README.md

 # Bug_Tickets
-Select Bugs that I have found.
+Bugs that I have found and the template for a good bug ticket.